 - Washed eggs shouldn't sit out for more than two hours, as contaminants and harmful bacteria may start to be absorbed through the porous shell.
 However, if an egg is never scrubbed of its cuticle, then refrigeration is not necessary before sale or use—that's why you'll sometimes see unrefrigerated eggs sold direct from farms or outside of the US.

 - The USDA recommends storing fresh, uncooked, shell-on eggs in the refrigerator for no more than three to five weeks.

 A perfect hard-boiled egg has a yolk that's just cooked through, but without the dreaded green discoloration that comes with overcooking.
 The only challenge is shelling the egg afterward, and of all the tricks for ensuring easy-peeling success, starting the eggs in hot water is by far the most important.

-Related story: The Food Lab: The Hard Truth About Boiled Eggs »
+Related story: The Food Lab: How to Make Perfect Hard-Boiled Eggs »

 How to Scramble Eggs

 Tender, small, custardy curds are the hallmark of perfectly cooked soft-scrambled eggs.
 To get them that way, you want to stir them constantly and quickly, then pull them off the heat before full-on dryness sets in.